Open University: Faculties

 In 2016, the university reorganised its departments and now operates with the Faculty of Arts & Social Sciences (FASS); the Faculty of Business and Law (FBL); the Faculty of Science, Technology, Engineering and Mathematics (STEM); and the Faculty of Wellbeing, Education and Language Studies (WELS).
 It also runs Open and Access programmes via PVC-Students, and programmes from the Institute of Educational Technology (IET) via WELS.

-Open University Business School (OUBS)
+Open University Business School

 In 1982, Open University offered a course titled, "The Effective Manager", developed by a team that was led by Charles Handy.
 After the reported success of the course, Derek S. Pugh proposed the establishment of a business school.
 In 1988, the Open University Business School (OUBS) was founded by the Faculty of Management department, for which professor Andrew Thomson was appointed to head.
 Thomson's main goal was the offering of an MBA programme, which was eventually funded through a grant from the DES.
 In 1989, the first class of MBA students were enrolled.

 The Open University Business School is accredited by the international accrediting bodies AACSB, AMBA, and EQUIS, known as triple accreditation.